Congress should direct the Department of Veterans’ Affairs (VA) to

 programs are stipend-eligible.
 Because many VA healthcare professionals

-heir careers through VA clinical internships, barring all MFT
+start their careers through VA clinical internships, barring all MFT

 interns from stipends reduces the number of newly-licensed MFTs working